EmmaLiTsai/recoverKBTDR/README.md

  (2) Sample Data   - contain XY coordinates of sample trace data as .csv files, along with the corresponding positions of the timing dots

+ (3) Results       - folder the contains current results

- (3) dive_trace.R  - the master R file that contains polished code and the overall framework for recovering KBTDR dive traces
+ (4) dive_trace.R  - the master R file that contains polished code and the overall framework for recovering KBTDR dive traces